Presenting our players and makers for 2026 (listed alphabetically)!

 “Daniel’s versatility and passion for cultural exchange through music has found him to be sought after as a session musician…” – X-Press Magazine

-DIALINGA (AUS)
+DIALOGIC (AUS)

-Dialinga is the collaboration of Zimbabwe-born guitarist Ilan Zagoria and Western Australian reed player and instrument maker Mark Cain.
+Dialogic is the collaboration of Zimbabwe-born guitarist Ilan Zagoria and Western Australian reed player and instrument maker Mark Cain.
 Their music traverses southern African traditions and jazz, creating a sound that is both grounded and exploratory.

 Ilan’s intricate guitar and mbira playing reflect his roots in Zimbabwe and South Africa, alongside decades of experience performing with ensembles such as Sundiata Marimba Band and Shangara Jive.
 Mark Cain brings a lifetime of musical curiosity, shaped by his work with acclaimed groups including Eastwinds, Daramad, and the Praashekh Quartet.
-Together, Dialinga offers audiences a vibrant, cross-cultural journey – a meeting of rhythm, melody, and improvisation.
+Together, Dialogic offers audiences a vibrant, cross-cultural journey – a meeting of rhythm, melody, and improvisation.

 LOWRY OLAFSON (CANADA)